dd-bim/IfcTerrain/README.md

-- REB data (formats DA45, DA49 or DA58)
+- **REB data** (formats DA45, DA49 or DA58)
 - similar with DXF, in the REB import the user has to select the horizon in which the terrain data is stored and then click process to correctly import the data

 ![REB import](pic/REBimport.PNG)

-- Grid, specifically an elevation grid consisting of points and a regular size of the grid "tiles" (simple .xyz data format)
+- **Grid**, specifically an elevation grid consisting of points and a regular size of the grid "tiles" (simple .xyz data format)
 - the user has to select the correct grid size used in the file

 ![Grid import](pic/Gridimport.PNG)

-- GEOgraf OUT
-- PostGIS
+- **GEOgraf** **OUT**, project exchange format

+  - the user can decide which species are to be processed
+  - the user can decide whether a status (position and height) should be ignored
+  - the user can choose whether *areas* or *points & lines* are to be processed
+  - the processing of break edges are available (if points & lines have been selected), here a line type containing the break lines is still to be specified

+- **PostGIS**, database connection to query a DTM

+  - An account is required that can send a SELECT command for an existing PostGIS database.
+  - It is also possible to query DTMs and the associated break lines.

 ### Export settings